Jesse Winker Player Props: Brewers vs. Cardinals

 Jesse Winker At The Plate

-- Among qualified hitters in MLB, his batting average ranks 46th, his on-base percentage ranks 47th, and he is 90th in the league in slugging.

-- In four of six games this year (66.7%), Winker has reached safely via hit, and that includes multiple hits twice.
+- Winker has gotten a hit in five of seven games this year (71.4%), with multiple hits twice.

-- In six games played this season, he has not hit a home run.

-- In four games this season (66.7%), Winker has picked up an RBI, including two games with multiple runs batted in.
+- Winker has driven in a run in four games this year (57.1%), including two games with multiple runs batted in.

-- He has scored in three games this season (50.0%), but has had no multi-run games.
+- He has scored a run in three of seven games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.